Elderflower in Pregnancy Uses, Side Effects, Type and Everything You Need to Know

 Is Elderflower Tea Safe When Pregnant?

-Yes, most elderflower tea blends flavored with dried buds are safe in pregnancy.
+Yes, most elderflower tea blends flavored with the dried buds are safe in pregnancy.
 Look for caffeine-free options and avoid blends with any unsafe herbs.
 Limit intake to 1-2 cups per day.

 Is elderflower safe for babies?